[Back-to-School] 7 Tips for Parents

 Setting up a specific “work area” can help your child establish a productive homework routine once school starts.
 Older children should have the option to work in their room or another quiet area of the house, like an office or sunroom.
 Make sure that they have a spacious, organized desk; comfortable chair; and good desk lamp in whatever area they choose.
 For younger children, designate an area in your living room or kitchen where you can keep the supplies they need, supervise them, and encourage them as they work.

 6. Reconnect with classmates

 For some students, the social aspect of school breeds anxiety, and seeing friendly faces on the first day of school can make all the difference.
 Help your child reestablish friendships that may have drifted during the busy summer months by setting up a few playdates with classmates in the weeks leading up to school.
 In the process, you will have the opportunity to reconnect with other parents and caregivers as well.

 7. Meet your child’s teacher

 Looking for additional resources to make sure that your child gets off to a good start this school year?
-Check out Study Island for Home, and find out how our engaging online program can give your child the practice he or she needs!
+Check out our Family Resources page for helpful on-demand resources!